 The area is filled with a lot of heritage and iconic buildings and monuments, most notably the Writer's Building.
 Revisit the city's colonial past by taking a walk along the area.
 It's full of British architecture -- the GPO, Raj Bhavan, Royal Insurance Building and statues of Benoy, Badal and Dinesh after whom the area BBD Bagh is named.

 Remember that visual from the 'Piyu Bole' song in Parineeta where Saif Ali Khan is seen playing the piano at the portico of a church and then dancing away with Vidya Balan in the compound?
 Well, that's St. John's Church for you.
 One of the oldest churches in the city, St. John's boasts a Neo-Classical style of architecture.
 You'll find large windows, tall frames and a lot of statues inside, while the compound comprises several tombs and memorials.

 A paradise for bibliophiles, College Street also offers a lot of Insta-worthy frames for all photographers and Insta-holics.
 The largest second-hand book market in the world is filled with stores and stalls selling every possible book known to mankind.

 The City's Own Chinatown

 The list cannot be complete without the mention of Kolkata's very own Chinatown.
-Walk down Tiretti Bazaar or explore Chinatown that consists of several iconic Chinese temples and churches, sure to add an aesthetic touch to your IG feed.
-You must visit the Toong On Church - an architectural marvel dedicated to the Chinese War God Kwang Ti.
+Walk down Tiretti (also spelled Tiretta) Bazaar or explore Chinatown that consists of several iconic Chinese temples and churches.
+They are sure to add an aesthetic touch to your IG feed.
+You must visit the Toong On Church -- an architectural marvel dedicated to the Chinese War God Kwang Ti.